Vadbeg/ai-commerce-bot/frontend/PROMPT.md

 ---

 > **Store Assistant:**
-> Let's schedule it then — morning or afternoon tomorrow?

-**Customer:**
-Afternoon 2 pm works — I have a driving test event in the morning.

----

-> **Store Assistant:**
-> Great.
+> You're all set.
 You'll get a confirmation email shortly.
+Payment can be made after activation.
 Anything else I can help with today?

 **Customer:**
-Do I have to pay for the installation now?
+No, that's all.

 ---

 > **Store Assistant:**
-> No, we'll add it to your account — payment can be made after the service is complete.
-Anything else?

-**Customer:**
-No, I'll finish checking out.
-You've been great — thanks for your help.

----

-> **Store Assistant:**
 > You're very welcome.
 Thanks for choosing Edison Motors.
-Enjoy your new car!
+Enjoy your car!